 For the most part, the locals who live and move through there go about their day as with any other Hanoi street.
 Motorbikes zoom up and down the side of the railway lines.
 Local ladies cook delicious smelling foods, crouched over their seasoned cooking pots and surrounded by bundles of herbs and other fresh ingredients.
 Kids run around, crossing the tracks to each others houses.
 Animals snooze peacefully in the daytime sun.

-However, at certain times of the day, everything gets cleared away from the tracks and all the locals disappear indoors, or stand pressed back from the track.
-The train will zoom through at high speed, and then everything goes back to normal as if nothing had happened.
+However, at certain times of the day, everything gets cleared away from the tracks and all the locals disappear indoors or stand pressed back from the track.
+The train from Hanoi to Ho Chi Minh will zoom through at high speed, and then everything goes back to normal as if nothing had happened.

 Where to find Hanoi Train Street